How to make raw Soya Chaap Sticks at home?

 Sharing is caring!

-Last Updated on June 29, 2023 by blessmyfoodbypayal
+Last Updated on August 18, 2026 by blessmyfoodbypayal

-raw soya chaap | homemade raw soya chaap | how to make soya chaap sticks at home with step wise pictorial and video method.
+Raw Soya Chaap | homemade raw soya chaap | how to make soya chaap sticks at home with step wise pictorial and video method.

 raw soya chaap | homemade raw soya chaap | how to make soya chaap sticks at home is one of the most loved street food recipe, especially, in northern India. those who eat non-veg says that the taste and texture of chaap is as good as chicken. it is to be noted that this is the post with respect to making of soya chaap which is “raw”. how to further cook a raw chaap has been shared in another post.